-A clear, calm dawn in Bishop, California at the top of the vast Owens valley.
+Clear, calm dawn in Bishop, California at the top of the vast Owens valley.
 The Sierras rise to the West with Mt.
 Whitney white at the top beyond the brindle hills.
 There’s gold and rose in the meadows and trees here just as there were in the trees around the barn dance in the Blue Ridge Mountains.
 Yesterday, at a fishing retreat at around 10,000 feet in the bright sun small snowflakes blew into my face for a minute or so, spun down from the mountains high above as fly fishermen cast off into impossibly clear and bone-biting cold streams.
-It’s been a long autumn and now winter is falling down from the mountains towards this town.
+It’s been a long autumn and now winter is falling down from the mountains toward this town.

 Later today, I’ll drive south through the Mojave and into the wedged and irritated environs of Los Angeles.
 I’ll probably take a room somewhere near the beach in Santa Monica.

 Tonight I’ll go for another ride on the star-lit Ferris Wheel on the Santa Monica Pier.
 I once lived, briefly, above the Merry-Go-Round at the end of that pier and made moonlight love on the damp sand beneath the boardwalk.
 But that was in another time and in another world with a girl whose name has faded into the smoke of the world.